 Cycle cranking provides multiple engine starting attempts.
-Each starting attempt consists of a fixed interval of engine cranking followed by a rest interval of the same duration.
+Each starting attempt consists of a fixed interval of engine cranking followed by a rest interval.
 The Number of Crank Cycles setting accepts values from 1 to 7, in increments of 1.
 The Cycle Crank Time setting accepts values from 5 to 15, in increments of 1 second.